akulchhillar/Red-Blue/README.md

 ### Prerequisites

 to install this projects dependancies, navigate to the project directory and execute `pip3 install -r requirements.txt`

+After you've installed the dependancies, you can run the project by simply running `python3 app.py` which will launch the Flask development server.
+Note: The flask development server is meant for development only and should not be used in production.

 ## Usage